Murdim/church_and_state/README.md

 This mod was developed for Crusader Kings 2 v3.2.1, and should remain compatible with future versions.

-It should also be compatible with most other mods.
+It should also be compatible with most other mods, with the following caveats:

+ - Mods that rely on landed priests may work poorly with Non-Clerical religions.
+Follow the instructions in [this file](common/scripted_triggers/CNS_religion_feature_triggers.txt) to prevent incompatibilites.
+ - New government types may conflict with those from this mod.
+This should be fixed with a compatibility patch to the government maintenance [events](events/CNS_maintenance_events) and [effects](common/scripted_effects/CNS_maintenance_effects).

 ### CK2 Overrides